baigal17/Project--2-/README.md

 ## Premise
 ---
-Our goal is to deploy a machine learning algorithmic trading on Bitcoin and Ethereum using four different strategies that our investors could take advantage of.
+Our goal is to build a machine learning trading algorithm for Bitcoin and Ethereum that consists of four different trading strategies that investors could potentially take advantage of.

 *Steps:*
 ---
-1. Gather Data (using ALPACA Trading API).
+ 1. Gather data(alpaca API paper trading)
-2. Prepare Data for algorithmic trading with machine learning.
-3. Split, Train, and Fit Data.
+ 2. Prepare the data(OHLCV format and any other data we will need in order to use strategy>
+ 3. Split the data(Split between training and testing data, will train model with pricing data from offset months)
-4. Create a folder that contains 4 different strategies .
+ 4. Once data is preprocessed we will keep the original data in one file, then create a folder that contains 4 separate strategies.

 *Strategies:*
 ---
  1. Casey's Strategy
-2. Spencer's Srategy
+ 2. Spencer's Strategy
  3. Dickie's Strategy
  4. Becca's Strategy

-*** Evaluate and Analyze each strategy***
+ ***Analyze the data, draw conclusions on each strategy.***

   *Models:*
----
-1. Use a new evaulation metric.
-2. Leverage the models taught in class.

-*Create Powerpoint for Investors:*
----
-How investors can use any of the stategies to increase their profit.
+  1.

+### Create powerpoint to demonstrate investment strategies to investors
+-Mention how our trading bot is a stepping stone that can be easily built on when companies decide to further advancve their results.
+-Also, if investors are ready to take the leap of faith all they would need to do list put in their keys to a live trading alpaca account.